History of the Ba'ath Party: Early years: 1947–58

 The party was founded on 7 April 1947 as the Arab Ba'ath Party by Michel Aflaq (a Christian), Salah al-Din al-Bitar (a Sunni Muslim) and the followers of Zaki al-Arsuzi (an Alawite).
 The founding congress, the 1st National Congress, was held in Rasheed Coffee Shop, close to what is now the Russian Cultural Centre.
 While Arsuzi's followers attended the congress, he himself did not.
 He never forgave Aflaq and Bitar of stealing the name "Ba'ath" from him.
 While the party remained small during the 1940s, the party together with some recruited Ba'athist military officers participated in the March 1949 coup which toppled President Shukri al-Quwatli.
 When Husni al-Za'im's rule proved just as repressive as that of Quwatli, the Ba'ath participated in another coup to overthrow the former.
 While al-Za'im's overthrow led to the reestablishment of democracy, the 1949 elections saw the People's Party (PP) win a majority.
 The PP sought the establishment of an Iraqi–Syrian monarchical federal union, which Aflaq, strangely enough, supported.
-However, Akram al-Hawrani, the leader of the Arab Socialist Party, persuaded the Ba'ath Party leadership in supporting a coup led by Adib Shishakli.
+However, Akram al-Hourani, the leader of the Arab Socialist Party, persuaded the Ba'ath Party leadership in supporting a coup led by Adib Shishakli.

 While Shishakli was dismissed at the beginning as being a follower of Hawrani, who was appointed Minister of Defense, but in 1952 Shishakli dismissed parliament and initiated a crackdown of the opposition.
 Aflaq, Bitar and Hawrani, after a short-lived government detention, left Syria for Lebanon.
 The most significant outcome of this was the merger of Hawrani's Arab Socialist Party with the Arab Ba'ath Party to form the Arab Socialist Ba'ath Party.
 The merger had been discussed before Shishakli's crackdown of the opposition, but Aflaq had been reluctant.
 With the general amnesty of October 1953, the Ba'ath leaders returned.
 Hawrani, after his returned, immediately began planning a coup against Shishakli.
 In collaboration with the PP and the National Party (NP), and through his contacts in the military, Shishakli was forced to step down in February 1954.
 The Ba'ath Party became the major beneficiary of Shishakli's downfall, and in the 1954 elections, 90 percent of the Ba'ath Party members who stood for elections were elected to parliament, and it became the third largest party in the country.